marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 After browsing around I did find an already existing Polybag model, in similar dimensions as I wanted it.
 To create the white turbine I used parts from [LEGO Wind Energy Set 11952](https://www.bricklink.com/v2/catalog/catalogitem.page?S=11952-1&name=Wind%20Turbine%20and%20Wind%20Mill%20polybag&category=%5BExplorer%5D#T=S&O=%22iconly%22:0), and a few 1x1 round brick pieces and 1x6 plates in yellow colour, to create the floating ballast tanks.
 {% image "./11952-1.png", "LEGO Wind Energy Set 11952" %}
-_LEGO Wind Energy Set 11952 which I used the turbine from_
+_I used the white turbine from the LEGO Wind Energy Set 11952_

 When searching for the right pieces I mainly used the inbuilt part library in Stud.io in combination with Set Inventory on Bricklink.
 Set Inventory displays parts from existing Lego sets.
 This feature is particularly helpful if you're trying to find a specific piece from a set you remember or own.Whenever I was stuck I looked up the part number names here and then pasted it into Stud.io.